Mille Lacs Lake Update and Report for 7-25-2013

 Chapman’s Mille Lacs Resort & Guide Service:

-Guide Trip this morning caught 8 walleyes, 2 smallmouth and 1 pike and for a change only 1 walleye was too big, the rest were 14-17" which was nice to see and 1 keeper.
+Guide Trip this morning caught eight walleyes, two smallmouths, and one pike, and for a change, only one walleye was too big; the rest were 14-17″ which was nice to see and one keeper.

 Tony Roach’s Video Report from YouTube on the Current Mille Lacs Bite: